-Eh, not so surprising.
-The US has wrestled with this problem in the past, with the FCC and Fairness Doctrines regulating the political speech of the various private communications companies with regard to access by political actors.
+Eh, not so suprising.
+The US has wrestled with this problem in the past, with the FCC and Fairness Doctrines. regulating the political speech of the various private communications companies with regard to access by political actors.
 This is just the latest technological challenge to free access to the Public Square of Ideas.

 "Philip Pettit, has circumscribed this effort around the central idea that freedom — a singularly guiding value — is demarcated not by the absence of interference as liberalism suggests, but by the absence of domination."

 Although interesting, I'd suggest that Milton Friedman offers a simpler solution.
 He refers to what is called "neighborhood effects", wherein any organization that (1) threatens the common good, AND (b) that threat is unmitigated by market forces....in that situation, the government under conservative/libertarian principles is morally justified in regulating it.

 But, at the end of the day, we agree: self-regulation is not the way to go.
 Biased censorship = voter suppression.